ombhortake/VolunteerBridge-aka-ngo-v-app-/README.md

 Contributions, issues, and feature requests are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request, or open an issue to report bugs or suggest improvements.

 ## License

-*(Optional: Choose a license if you want to make your code open source)*

-Example: This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (you would need to create this file and add the MIT license text).

-Or: This project is currently not licensed for open distribution.
+This project is currently not licensed for open distribution.

+XD idk how licenses work ill look into it.

+##NOTE
+I dont think ill continue this website further as its just a demo but if anyone wants they can

 ## Contact